nielsbaloe/vertxui/README.md

 			 response.sync(); // re-render
 		});

-GWT has Java 8 lambda's and streams, ideal to write your user interface:
+Use Java 8 lambda's and streams to write your user interface:

 	Stream.of("apple","a").filter(a->a.length()>2).map(t -> new Li(t)).forEach(ul::append);

 ### EventBus at server and client in pure java gives beautiful MVC

 The eventbus is available in Java at both sides.
-This is just like in GWT, but then stretched out to _all_ browsers (a la socket.io).
+This is just like in GWT, but then stretched out to _all_ browsers (a la socket.io) thanks to VertX.
 Just register the same DTO at clientside and serverside to be received or send.
 This is easier then also facilitating which service the DTO should go to, the server can work it out.

-Work in progress!!
-This project is just weeks old - so hang on - this will work 100% very soon, but not yet.
-Please check again later.

 The model+view (browser):

 	class Model {
-		public String betterTitle;
+		public String name;
 	}

 	class View {